 Irredenta Itala Serini was born in 1918 in Fiume, then part of Italy and now part of Croatia.
 Daughter of a renowned sculptor, Antonio Mareitti, she was trained from the age of 14 in fashion design and dressmaking by Miss Bobeylshek, a Viennnese cutter and dressmaker.
 At the age of 29 she moved from Fiume to Milan, where she stayed for three years and established a reputation as a designer and dressmaker.
 Her work was often commissioned by the House of Lecomte, and she became feted as a society dressmaker.

 In 1950 Itala boarded a ship with her husband and young family, seeking a better life in Australia.
 The family stayed in Bonegilla on their arrival in Victoria.
 After three months they moved to Hobart, where Itala began work for Claudio Alcorso, who owned a textile factory in partnership with Paul Sonnino.
 Both were pre-war Italian immigrants who had been interned in South Australia during World War II.
 Itala became their leading fashion designer, and was introduced to Hobart's society women.
-She was soon the city's most sought-after designer and dressmaker.
+She was soon the city's most sought-after designer and dressmaker, and set up the Itala Model Salon.
 Her daughter and sister - who she sponsored to immigrate - became her favourite models.

 One of her clients, Mrs Turnbull, wife of the Minister for Health, John Turnbull, suggested she try the Melbourne market.
 Mrs Turnbull gave her a letter of introduction, and Itala and her husband flew to Melbourne.
 Itala worked her way along the Collins Street fashion stores until arriving at Le Louvre, at 74 Collins Street.
 Le Louvre had opened in 1922 and was one of Melbourne's leading fashion houses; it remains in business to this day, now located in South Yarra.
 The owner, Lilian Wightman, allowed Itala to show some of her work, and was so impressed she immediately placed an order.